 “Undo,” “Delete All” aren’t always simple or quickly accomplished in the physical world but the resources of the government will be put toward the attempt.
 Science will go undone, data go uncollected while ice sheets continue to break up.
 Effort that could go toward furthering equity and justice will be expended to preserve past progress, and won’t suffice.
 But while emission rules are canceled in Washington, researchers in California will develop solar panels whose efficiency and inexpensive manufacture at scale in Indiana will make further coal-fired power plants economically unappealing in Ohio and unneeded in Shanxi.
 Designs for small-stream hydro facilities tested in Patagonia, downloaded from a solar-powered cloud computing facility in Utah to 3D printing facilities in Hyderabad will allow entrepreneurs to defer taxes by putting yields from Mumbai exchanges toward generating electricity from streams in preserved forests.

 Hope woke for me after Saturday’s marches, at such a visible response and catalyst, but the marches aren’t the first catalyst.
 Reporters are questioning baseless statements.
 Too often in the months leading up to the election, as in past years, such statements were repeated as in themselves news.
-Now, as healthcare is likely to be revoked, front-page articles describe legislative processes and forecast results in detail that (with a few notable exceptions) I don’t recall in the popular media last year.
+Now, as healthcare is likely to be revoked, front-page articles describe legislative processes and forecast results in detail that, with a few notable exceptions, I don’t recall seeing in the popular media last year.

 I feel something like the flex at the start of running.
 This run will be long, two years and then another two.
 I think, to keep the thought before me, how, in the United States, authority is granted not to but by the people.
 I think how anxious so many people are now, how highly resolved and dedicated.
 I think how while in motion we intuitively understand our position in any given instant as not only or primarily itself but as a difference from behind and ahead, the next step and the next.
-The landscape changes as we move.
-The job is never done.
+The view changes as we move.

 Photo and composite: Sarah Malone